Integrating chemical structures as treatments improves representations of microscopy images for morphological profiling: Introduction

 While representation learning approaches have shown improvements in sensitivity and robustness relative to hand-crafted features, most methods learn from images exclusively.
 However, microscopy-based drug screens are inherently multimodal: perturbations, which may be chemical, genetic, or environmental, are used to induce phenotypic changes in cells.
 Few works have investigated how integrating multimodal information about perturbations, such as the identities of chemical compounds, can improve representation learning.
 Some weakly supervised methods predict perturbation identity as a target during training \cite{caicedo2018weakly}, but these methods only use the identity of the chemical compound and not any information about its structure.
 CLOOME~\cite{sanchez2023cloome} and MolPhenix \cite{fradkin2024molecules} integrate chemical structure information through a CLIP (Contrastive Language Image Pre-training)~\cite{radford2021learning} objective to align images and chemical compounds in a unified representation space that enables querying of data from one modality given the other.
 However, morphological phenotypes and chemical compounds are not directly comparable; for example, depending on cell type, cells may produce different phenotypic responses to the same compound.
 This may create tensions where a single representation of a chemical compound must be aligned to multiple representations across a dynamic range of phenotypic responses.

-Rather than assuming cell phenotypes in images and chemical compounds to be directly comparable, we instead model chemical compounds as \textit{treatments} that induce counterfactual transformations of microscopy images to develop \methodnameabbrev{} (\methodnamefull{}), a self-supervised, causal representation learning framework for morphological profiling (Figure~\ref{fig:framework}).
-Given an image of unperturbed cells and a chemical compound, \methodnameabbrev{} learns how to generate a representation corresponding to a phenotypic transformation of the cells in the image, as if they had been treated with the compound.
+Rather than assuming cell phenotypes in images and chemical compounds to be directly comparable, we instead model chemical compounds as \textit{treatments} that induce transformations of microscopy images to develop \methodnameabbrev{} (\methodnamefull{}), a self-supervised representation learning framework for morphological profiling (Fig~\ref{fig:framework}).
+Given an image of unperturbed cells and a chemical compound, \methodnameabbrev{} learns how to generate a representation corresponding to a phenotypic transformation of the cells in the image, as if the cells had been treated with the compound.
 Using the \methodnameabbrev{} framework, we controllably test the hypothesis that integrating chemical compound information can improve image representation learning in morphological profiling.
 First, we show that \methodnameabbrev{} achieves effective representation learning, substantially improving over both CellProfiler features and previously proposed deep learning methods.
-Second, through ablation of \methodnameabbrev{}'s multimodal component, we demonstrate that integrating chemical compound information provides a consistent improvement in performance relative to learning from images alone.
-Finally, supporting our hypothesis that \textit{how} multimodal information is integrated is crucial, we show that modeling chemical compounds as treatments in a counterfactual framework significantly outperforms direct alignment of images and compounds with a CLIP objective.
+Second, through ablation of \methodnameabbrev{}'s multimodal component, we demonstrate that integrating chemical compound information provides a small but statistically significant improvement in performance relative to learning from images alone.
+Finally, supporting our hypothesis that \textit{how} multimodal information is integrated is crucial, we show that modeling chemical compounds as treatments significantly outperforms direct alignment of images and compounds with a CLIP objective.
 Our results advocate for approaching morphological profiling as a multimodal learning problem and provide insight into how to best integrate images and perturbations.